robincornett/send-images-rss/README.md

 ### How can I change the size of the image being sent to the RSS?

 At this time, you can't.
+The plugin assumes that you are using a single column email template and plans accordingly.
 If you upload large images, they'll be full width images in your email.
 With the new image size, however, they won't be excessively large, even if you upload excessively large images to your site.

 ### What about smaller images?